open-learning-exchange/open-learning-exchange.github.io/pages/bellapps.md

 ## Take the Course
 We developed a course for aspiring virtual interns so that we could test the software used to build courses and find bugs/things to improve.
 It is your job to take the course and find out what needs to be fixed/improved from the student standpoint.

 To get to Publications, click on "Manager" from the dashboard, then the publications button.
-Take the course and note things that don't work or could be improved upon in this [google doc](https://docs.google.com/document/d/1HgITKOW2uMKy1Ec_gKc6Zl6tsv-RkD2j7vzRgheLR7g/edit?usp=sharing).
+Take the course, and the last question will ask you to specify any problems or improvements/suggestions that you have.
+Remember, people taking these courses out in remote areas of the world will probably run into the same problems if you do not raise them now and let the team know.
+This is a very important task, and your help is much appreciated.

+Try to be as specific as possible, and include screenshots when necessary.

 ## Useful Links